Jayin/XPullToRefreshListView/README.md

 * 3.PullAndLoadListView   下拉刷新+到底部自动加载更多

 Feature of PullAndLoadListView
+===
+* add function `setCanRefresh(boolean canRefresh, boolean ableToShowHeadView)`
+  to control if set whether it's able to show the headView when it can't refresh
+  (add in 2014.1.24)
 * add function `setCanRefresh(boolean canRefresh, String text)` and `setCanRefresh(boolean canRefrsh)`
   It's familiar to  `setCanLoadMore()` .But in here,it's his responsiblity to control whether data can be refresh for more. if you know that it hava no more data to refresh, called `setCanRefresh()` _to tell user about that!_